cueband/cue-band-faq-site/_faqs/2022-10-18-cueing-disallowed.md

 title: Cue Band displays 'Cueing Disallowed'
 ---

-If "Cueing Disallowed" is shown in the Cue Band, two things might be happenning:
+If "Cueing Disallowed" is shown in the Cue Band, two things might be happening:

 1. You are in trial study, and you are in a phase of the study where you cannot use cueing on the Cue Band.